 Daily number of new COVID-19 cases in Pierce County remains in triple digits

-Pierce County reported 382 new COVID-19 cases Friday and no new deaths.
+Pierce County reported 405 new COVID-19 cases Thursday and one new death.

-New hospitalizations per 100,000 over seven days for Pierce County is on an upward swing at 10.7.
-The state rate is 10.4.

-Test positivity was at 18.5 percent the week of Aug.
-1-7 with the number of tests up over the previous week.
+Test positivity was at 18.3 percent the week of Aug.
+8-14 with the number of tests down over the previous week.
 The positivity rate for the county was lowest the week of June 13, when it hit 2.2 percent.

 ▪ In Pierce County, 96 percent of all cases between February and July involved those not fully vaccinated.